vitringr/web/README.md

 Feature-rich libraries/projects/applications with dependencies.

-Can depend on `utilities/` and external packages.
+Can depend on `utilities/` and external modules.

 ### `/utilities/`